 The CIP process includes identifying, prioritizing and developing funding for projects programmed in the CIP.
 All projects included in the CIP are reviewed and updated annually, including project scope, cost estimates, anticipated schedules, and revenue projections.
-Major updates to the CIP are undertaken every five years, in coordination with the five-year major review of the General Plan.
-The County has completed major five-year updates to both the Capital Improvement Program (CIP) for roadway projects in the Western Slope area of the County and the Traffic Impact Mitigation (TIM) Fee Program.
+Major updates to the CIP are undertaken every five years, in coordination with the five-year major review of the General Plan, to both the Capital Improvement Program (CIP) for roadway projects in the Western Slope area of the County and the Traffic Impact Fee (TIF) Program.

-A diagram of the process used in updating the CIP and TIM Fee Programs on an annual and five-year basis is included in the Minor and Major Update tabs below.
+A diagram of the process used in updating the CIP and TIF Programs on an annual and five-year basis is included in the Minor and Major Update tabs below.
 For more information on the Annual and Major 5-Year CIP updates, click on the tabs below.
-A major revision of the CIP and TIM Fee Program was adopted on December 6, 2016, and went into effect on February 13, 2017.
-Current TIM Fee rates and supporting documents are located
+Major revisions of the CIP and TIM Fee Program were adopted on December 6, 2016 (effective February 13, 2017) and December 8, 2020 (effective February 8, 2021).
+Current Traffic Impact Fee rates and supporting documents are located

 General Plan Policy TC-XB and Implementation Measure TC-A

 The 2017 CIP Book was adopted on June 27, 2017, and includes the following programs: West Slope Road/Bridge (CIP), Tahoe Environmental Improvement Program (EIP), Airport Capital Improvement Program (ACIP), Transportation Facilities Improvement Program (TFIP), and Capital Overlay and Rehabilitation Program (CORP).
 A diagram of the Annual CIP Update Cycle is included under Supporting Documents."